skDooley/shell_tutorial/README.md

 * * * *
 **Short Exercise**

 Use `>>`, to append the contents of all of the files which contain the number 4 in the directory:

-    ~/softwarecarpentry/day1.shell/data/gerdal
+    ~/shell_turorial/data/hearing_data/gerdal

-to the existing `all_data` file.
-Thus, when you are done `all_data` should contain all of the experiment data from Bert and any experimental data file from gerdal that contains the number 4.
+to the existing `all_data.txt` file.
+Thus, when you are done `all_data.txt` should contain all of the experiment data from Bert and any experimental data file from gerdal that contains the number 4.

 * * * *

-## Creating, moving, copying, and removing
+## Practice Creating, moving, copying, and removing

-We've created a file called `all_data` using the redirection operator `>`.
+We've created a file called `all_data.txt` using the redirection operator `>`.
 This file is critical - it's our analysis results - so we want to make copies so that the data is backed up.
 Lets copy the file using the `cp` command.
 The `cp` command backs up the file.
 Navigate to the `data` directory and enter:

-    cp all_data all_data_backup
+    cp all_data.txt all_data_backup.txt

-Now `all_data_backup` has been created as a copy of `all_data`.
+Now `all_data_backup` has been created as a copy of `all_data.txt`.
 We can move files around using the command `mv`.
 Enter this command:

-    mv all_data_backup /tmp/
+    mv all_data_backup.txt /tmp/

-This moves `all_data_backup` into the directory `/tmp`.
+This moves `all_data_backup.txt` into the directory `/tmp`.
 The directory `/tmp` is a special directory that all users can write to.
 It is a temporary place for storing files.
 Data stored in `/tmp` is automatically deleted when the computer shuts down.